 What the Workshops will cover: Starting with choosing the right trailer or foundation, the 8 part series will systematically take you through “How to Build a Tiny Home”.
 While covering essential background information, the Workshops will have a “hands-on” approach where participants through the 8 weeks will actually build a Tiny Home on Wheels (THOWs).
 Participants can use the information to build their own tiny home, or use it to learn or improve basic skills for building their own home in the future.

-Dates for the Workshops: Workshops will be held from 1-6 pm on the second Sunday of the month, (except in May when the workshop will be held on the third Sunday) starting in May (May 16), 2021.
+Dates for the Workshops: Workshops will be held from 1-6 pm on the second Sunday of the month starting in June (June 13), 2021.
 Workshops happen at 282 Rising Sun Way in Franklinville, NC, an easy drive from Raleigh, Durham, Greensboro, Charlotte, Fayetteville, Winston-Salem, Southern Pines, and points beyond.
 Priority is given to folks taking the full slate of 8 Workshops.
 If space allows, we will allow additional participants to sign up for individual Workshops.
 Workshops will happen regardless of weather conditions on the day they are scheduled.
 We do have covered space to use in the event of rain or adverse weather conditions.

 Number of Participants and Safety Requirements: Course participation is limited to 12 people so as to allow for everyone to fully participate in the hands-on skill learning as we together build the Tiny House.
 Safety requirements during the build need to be followed at all times and participants agree ahead of time to such safety requirements.
 Because of COVID, all activities will be outside, or in a covered area with lots of natural air circulation.
-Participants must wear masks at all times and remain socially distanced during the workshops.
-Other Safety requirements will be identified prior to the start of the Workshops.
+Safety requirements will be identified prior to the start of the Workshops.